dmotz/gimme/README.md

 Cut through the cruft of whois.

-Fast, easy-to-read answer to: "is this domain taken?"
+Simple command line utility that takes a name and shows domain and twitter availability.

 Requires node.js and npm.
-Uses instantdomainsearch.com for data.
+Uses twitter.com and instantdomainsearch.com for data.

 ### Installation: